m3lab-ltu/m3lab-ltu.github.io/_pages/research.md

 # Research

 Our research focuses on digital media, interactive design, and creative visualisation.
 The research directions include: Virtual, Augmented and Mixed Reality; Human-Computer Interaction; Image Analysis; Computer Graphics; Computer Vision.

-In particular, we exploit the latest techniques of Artificial Intelligence and design thinking approaches for the research projects related to:
+In particular, we exploit the latest techniques of Artificial Intelligence and design thinking approaches for the research projects
-* Digital culurtral Heritage
-* Visualization of Complex Scientific and Social Data;
-* Interactive Biomedical Image Analysis;
-* Multi-model User Interface Design; and
-* Computational Urban and Architectural Layout Design.

 Our works have been accepted and published in prestigious conferences and top-tier journals, mainly in :
 Prestigeous conference: